rohanod/route-visualiser/original-prompt.md

 1. Create the scripts to combine the data
 2. Create the full app features with embeded data to make it look like the examples
 3. Create the json import

+We can have multiple scripts but in the end, import them into one final script.
+Allow walking in the route import

+Ignore the kmz file, we have a better file, carto-metro-couche-lignes.geojson.